 Educating the nation on what the body needs to function effectively, and how to prepare simple, healthy, and realistic meals will make a huge impact in the number of millennials heading towards obesity in later life.
 Not to mention the 33,000 premature deaths linked to being overweight.

 Our Obesity & Diabetes Specialist course will equip you with the tools required to plan and monitor effective programmes for the overweight and obese.
 Covering the nutritional basis of healthy eating, the physiology and psychology of dieting and educating individuals on the analysis of food labels, you’ll have the professional qualification to provide advice to those ready to manage their weight now, for longer and healthier life.

 If you’re ready to help tackle obesity and diet-related illnesses, speak to the Focus team about our Obesity Specialist course, and get yourself prepared to shape the nation!

 Decide if you have what it takes.
 Personal trainers require a multitude of skills!
 Sure, you’ll have a passion for fitness and an understanding of what the role of a personal trainer involves.
 But to cut it, you’ll also need to be analytical, patient, persistent, organised, a strong motivator and, most importantly, a good listener.
-Our popular courses relating to this blog post millenials will be the most obese on record include our personal trainer courses, gym instructor courses and the ever popular sports massage courses.
+Our popular courses relating to this blog post-millennials will be the most obese on record include our personal trainer courses, gym instructor courses and the ever-popular sports massage courses.